-The Lloyd Scholars for Writing and the Arts has had a long tradition of bringing in exceptional artists and writers to work with our students.
-In the fall of 2015, we changed the name from Writer-Artist-in-Residence to Community Writer-Artist to reflect an increased emphasis on the ways we invite writers and artists to create opportunities for the community to come together in the act of writing and making art.
+Lloyd Scholars for Writing and the Arts (LSWA) has had a long tradition of bringing in exceptional artists and writers to work with our students and create opportunities for the community to come together in the act of writing and making art.

 Lavinia Hanachiuc (1974) is a Romanian-born ceramic and mixed media artist.
 Hanachiuc has resided in the United States since 2011 and has continued to create fine art ceramics, production pottery, and fine art photography.
 She has exhibited locally and internationally, and recently returned from an extended residency in the Eastern Icelandic Fjords.